Demystifying Bonds: Your Ultimate Handbook To Understanding Different Bond Types

 • Credit risk associated with the issuer.

-• Limited liquidity in certain municipal bond markets.
+• Limited liquidity in specific municipal bond markets.

-Zero coupon bonds, also known as discount bonds, are fixed-income securities that do not pay regular interest like traditional bonds.
+Zero coupon or discount bonds are fixed-income securities that do not pay regular interest like traditional bonds.
 Instead, they are sold at a discount to their face value and provide a lump-sum payment at maturity.
 The difference between the purchase price and the face value represents the bondholder's return.

 Features